Satyajit1512/Satyajit1512.github.io/index.md

-Planning to blog about whatever I am upto.
+Planning to blog about whatever.
 Mostly math and programming related content.